Nude Hiking: Logistics, Tips, Legality, and Other Info

 Naked hiker at bottom of a waterfall

-Being nude itself is not illegal on federal land or in national parks.
-As long as your intention of public nudity isn’t malicious, devious, or done with the intention to cause or satisfy sexual arousal in someone else, then you’re acting in accordance with federal law.
+This is a nuanced question, but, in essence, it largely depends on the location of your hike.
+Being nude, per se, is not illegal on federal land or in national parks.
+As long as public nudity is not intended to be malicious, devious, or done with the intention of causing or satisfying sexual arousal in others, then it aligns with federal law.

 So, if you’re isolated in the backcountry and opt for an unclothed hike and you know you won’t see anyone, you’re in the clear.